adonisja/Diabeto/BUGS_AND_FIXES.md

 - Use debug logging to track component state during development
 - Test all redirect scenarios thoroughly with different user roles

-**Key Lesson:**
-All redirect logic in layout components should be protected with redirect tracking to prevent infinite loops, not just role-based redirects but also profile completion and other conditional redirects.

 ---

 ### Bug #9: Infinite Redirect Loop in Protected Layout